linkerd/website/linkerd.io/content/2.11/tasks/configuring-retries.md

 ```

 Retries are supported for _all_ idempotent requests, whatever verb they use,
-and whether or not they have a body.
+and [whether or not they have a body].
 In particular, this mean that gRPC
 requests can be retried.
 However, requests will not be retried if the body
 exceeds 64KiB.

+[whether or not they have a body]:../../../2021/10/26/how-linkerd-retries-http-requests-with-bodies/

 ## Retry Budgets